5 Exercises to Treat Heel Spurs

 - Cut down on sport activity as much as possible and try to rest all that you can.

-- Use proper footwear in order to reduce heel inflammation as well as pain.
+- A study from Las Condes Clinic in Chile suggests that using proper footwear can reduce heel inflammation as well as pain and injury.
 Comfortable, cushioned shoes with a flexible sole make for the best choice.
 Look for a slight elevation, as well, in order to fit the foot properly.

-- Use insoles or cushions to lesson the blows you get from walking.
+- Use insoles or cushions to lessen the impact from walking.

 - Use ice or freezer packs three times a day for 15 minutes; they’re great for alleviating the pain.